 The Electric Ant Lab is what you could call a "virtual rheology lab": we develop simulation models of complex fluids and run virtual experiments in the form of high-performance computer simulations.
-Supplemented by a network of experts, Electric Ant Lab brings state-of-the-art science to applications in the scientific community and industry.
+Supplemented by a network of experts, Electric Ant Lab brings state-of-the-art computational science to applications in the scientific community and industry.

 Multiscale Modeling Methods: Simulations of large-scale problems at the precision of microscale models can be tackled through multiscale methods.
 We develop coupled simulations resolving different scales for both, maximal realism, and optimal HPC resources utilization.

 High-Performance Computing: Our computational models are developed with minimization of computational effort in mind.
 Still, for high-fidelity simulations there is no way around using HPC resources (ie big parallel computers).
 We have broad expertise in parallelization and optimization of simulation codes on shared-memory workstations as well as large compute clusters and supercomputers including the efficient use of accelerators such as GPGPU's.
 HPC is the key to compute high-fidelity virtual experiments in reasonable time.